Merkel braves Bavaria beer tent to pitch euro message

 Still, with the exception of high-profile eurosceptic rebels such as Peter Gauweiler, the CSU has supported Merkel’s euro policy in parliamentary votes in Berlin.

-Dobrindt, mingling with the revelers, says the CSU and CDU have a common position, but insists the alternatives for Greece must be voiced.
+Dobrindt, mingling with the revellers, says the CSU and CDU have a common position, but insists the alternatives for Greece must be voiced.

 “I’ve made clear that I hope Greece is successful, but we have to think about and name the options if they are not.”